pyqlsa/wdict/README.md

           - only-ascii:   Keep only words that exclusively contain ascii characters
           - none:         Leave the word as-is

-  -j, --inclue-js
-          Include javascript from <script> tags and urls

-  -c, --inclue-css
-          Include CSS from <style> tags and urls

       --site-policy <SITE_POLICY>
           Site policy for discovered urls